GeoPython-UPD/site/source/lessons/L7/python-plotting.rst

 - `Matplotlib <https://matplotlib.org/>`__: Matplotlib is one of the most widely used Python plotting libraries, sometimes referred to as "*the grand old man of Python plotting*".
 Plot examples can be found in the `Matplotlib gallery <https://matplotlib.org/gallery.html>`__.

+- `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ : Cartopy is a Python package that makes plotting of geospatial data relatively simple.
+This has now superseded Basemap as the "standard" plug-in.
+Example plots available in the `Cartopy gallery <https://scitools.org.uk/cartopy/docs/latest/gallery/index.html>`_ .

-  - `Matplotlib Basemap <https://matplotlib.org/basemap/index.html>`__: The Matplotlib Basemap Toolkit is a plugin for visualizing maps in Python.
+  - `Matplotlib Basemap <https://matplotlib.org/basemap/index.html>`__: Now has reached `end-of-life <https://matplotlib.org/basemap/users/intro.html#cartopy-new-management-and-eol-announcement>` , Matplotlib Basemap Toolkit used to be the "standard" plugin for visualizing maps in Python.
+You might still find scripts that use basemap, so it will be good to be aware of its existence.
 Example plots available in the `Matplotlib basemap gallery <https://matplotlib.org/basemap/users/examples.html>`__.

   - `Seaborn <https://seaborn.pydata.org/>`__: Seaborn is a high-level interface for drawing attractive statistical graphics that is built on top of Matplotlib.
 Example plots can be found in the `Seaborn gallery <https://seaborn.pydata.org/examples/index.html>`__.

 - `Bokeh <https://docs.bokeh.org/en/latest/>`__: Bokeh is a modern plotting library for static and interactive web-based plots including graphs, maps, and charts.
 Examples can be found in the `Bokeh gallery <https://docs.bokeh.org/en/latest/docs/gallery.html>`__.